 HMCS Sackville’s Friday Lunch on board.
-The ship is now at her winter berth in the dockyard.
+The ship is now at her summer berth in downtown Halifax.
 Trustees please come on down and renew friendships.

 Should the ship not be available an email will be sent to all local trustees.